gerdm/gerdm.github.io/content/posts/kalman-filter-primer.md

 the number of computations to estimate $f_{t|j}$ becomes *linear* in time.

 # Filtering, prediction, smoothing, and fixed-lag smoothing
-Recall that our quantity of interest takes the form $(\text{BLUP.2})$.
+Recall that our quantity of interest takes the form $(\text{BLUP.2})$, which is determined by our frame of reference $j$.
-Depending on our frame of reference, which depends on the choice of $j$, and hence how much information we have to make an estimate of the signal process, we can come up with different BLUP estimates for the unknown signal $f_t$.
+As a consequence, it determines the amount of information we have to make an estimate of the signal process.

+In this section, we classify various BLUP estimates $f_{t|j}$ as a function of the frame of reference $j$.
+As we will see, the choice of $j$ can serve different purposes.

 ## Filtering
 The term *filtering* refers to the action of filtering-out the noise $e_t$ to estimate the signal $f_t$.